thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 - Explain the difference between data and information.
 - Explain what an entity is.
 - Diagram how server-side web applications manage information.
-- Explain what is a relational database system is.
+- Explain what a relational database system is.
-- Explain why is a relational database system so useful.
+- Explain why a relational database system so useful.
 - Explain what SQL is.
 - Explain what PostgreSQL is.
 - Install PostgreSQL using Homebrew.